zhullyb/monyhar/monyhar/docs/clang_tidy.md

 **Please note** that adding comments that exist only to silence clang-tidy is actively discouraged.
 These comments clutter code, can easily get out-of-date, and don't provide much value to readers.
-Moreover, clang-tidy only complains on Gerrit when lines are touched, and making Chromium clang-tidy clean is an explicit non-goal; making code less readable in order to silence a rarely-surfaced complaint isn't a good trade-off.
+Moreover, clang-tidy only complains on Gerrit when lines are touched, and making Monyhar clang-tidy clean is an explicit non-goal; making code less readable in order to silence a rarely-surfaced complaint isn't a good trade-off.